Uterine Fibroids

 Other less invasive procedures may only be partially effective at relieving fibroid symptoms.
 They require general anesthesia and are not able to treat all fibroids, which means there is a good chance they can return.

 A new and minimally invasive procedure called uterine fibroid embolization (also called uterine artery embolization) has emerged as a viable option for most women with fibroids.
 It is an outpatient procedure, effectively treats fibroids with a very low chance of their return.
 It is recommended by the American College of Obstetricians and Gynecologists.
-Click here if you’d like to take a quiz to see if you qualify for UFE.

 For more information about uterine fibroids and other treatment options offered by VISA, please visit our treatments page or contact us today to schedule a consultation.